History of the FA Cup: Minnows, cup runs and giant killings

 The 2016–17 FA Cup had two non-League teams reaching the fifth round; Lincoln City and Sutton United, both of the National League.
 Sutton United's run included a 3–1 win away to League One side AFC Wimbledon in a third round replay and a 1–0 win at home to Leeds United of the Championship in the fourth round, before succumbing 2–0 to eventual winners Arsenal in the fifth round.
-Lincoln City became the first non-League side in 103 years to reach the quarter-final stage of the FA Cup, since Queens Park Rangers F.C. of the Southern Football League in 1913–14, and the first outright since the non-League became part of the English football league system as opposed to running parallel to it.
+Lincoln City became the first non-League side in 103 years to reach the quarter-final stage of the FA Cup, since Queens Park Rangers F.C. of the Southern Football League in 1913–14, and the first outright since the non-League became part of the English football league system in 1920–21, as opposed to running parallel to the League.
 Their run included a 3–2 victory over League One Oldham Athletic in the second round, two Championship scalps in rounds three and four — a 1–0 replay win against Ipswich Town and 3–1 against Brighton & Hove Albion, respectively — before a 1–0 win away to Burnley of the Premier League in the fifth round.
 Lincoln City were eventually knocked out in the quarter-finals, a 5–0 reversal at Arsenal.

+In the 2025–26 FA Cup, sixth-tier National League North side Macclesfield defeated first-tier Premier League side and FA Cup holders Crystal Palace 2–1.
+Widely regarded as the biggest upset in the history of the competition, there was a league placing difference of 117 places between the two sides, dethroning Chasetown vs Port Vale, in the 2007–08 FA Cup second round replay (108 places).
+This was the first time since the formation of the Premier League that a Level 6 side had defeated a side from the top division.
+This also made Crystal Palace the first defending champions to lose against a non-league team since Wolverhampton Wanderers lost against Crystal Palace in 1909, back when the Southern Football League ran parallel to the Football League as opposed to being a feeder to it in the modern day.